 All the banks use the MICR encoding line to process both US checks and Canadian cheques.
 All the information is stored in this line at the bottom of the cheque.
 It typically consists of the bank’s branch number (also known as the transit number), the institution code, the customer’s bank account number, the cheque number, and sometimes the transaction code.

 The term MICR stands for Magnetic Image Character Recognition.
 This line is printed using magnetic ink.
 Moreover, the font used is the MICR font that helps scanners and processing machines identify and read the line.
 It instantly converts these numbers into digital data that helps banks and financial institutions process these cheques and complete the payments.

 There are specific guidelines on how to print cheques and what elements are to be included.
-Every element has a certain spot on the cheque, which strictly needs to be followed while printing a Canadian check.
+Every element has a specific spot on the cheque, which strictly needs to be followed while printing a Canadian check.
 The MICR line has a lot of valuable information.
 Let’s know more about its elements and their use.

 The cheque number is mentioned in two places, on the top of the cheque towards the right corner and at the bottom of the cheque in the MICR line.
 The check numbers Canada are placed in the MICR encoding line to inform the bank what number to mention in its customers’ bank statements for every financial transaction that takes place using cheques.

 In the US, the cheque number is either placed before or after the routing number or is sometimes placed after the bank account number, but according to the cheque format Canada – this number should always be the first element of the MICR line.

 On Canadian cheques, the cheque number is either 3 or 6 digits instead of the US checks with four digits in their cheque numbers.
 The 3-digit cheque numbers have been popularly used in Canadian cheques for a long time.
-However, many banks have started to require having six digits in the cheque number.
+However, many banks have started to require six digits in the cheque number.